nandiga/PNP_Navier_Stokes_Foam/README.md

 The EOF_Foam code is written to solve PNP+Navier-Stokes equations.

-The code was developed to study ion transport and electroosmotic flow in nanofluidic channels and nanopores.
+The code was developed to study "Ion transport and electroosmotic flow in nanofluidic channels and nanopores".

 The code works for OpenFoam version 2.1.1.